 The development environment is often seen as a developer's “everything-goes” workspace.
 When working with a development environment it is part of a tiered structure of environments, where changes are deployed through different environments before reaching a live website.
 A typical environment structure includes a local, a development, a staging, and a live environment, but it can include more or fewer environments depending on the needs and processes of those developing the website.

 The purpose of a development environment is to have a place for a developer to test anything they want without worrying about it affecting any end-users or content editors working on a live website.
 In most cases, a development environment is set up on a local machine or server, where the website’s source code is downloaded, so it is ready to be changed and modified.
 To help with the development process an integrated development environment (IDE) is often used.

 You should use a development environment if you want to make sure not to break anything on your live environments that your users see.
 By using a development environment for your website, you'll have a place to make all of the changes you want, without the users of your website will notice.

 Working with multiple environments and following a deployment process is great for streamlined workflows and for reducing potential errors.
 It also means that a developer can make breaking changes on the development environment and make sure everything works before deploying the changes to a live environment.
 A development environment is often hosted locally by the developer, but can also be hosted on a server.

-It might look like an unnecessary step to have more than a live environment, but even with very small projects it's becoming the industry standard and a workflow that most developers prefer.
+It might look like an unnecessary step to have more than a live environment, but even with very small projects, it's becoming the industry standard and a workflow that most developers prefer.
 And with the help of integrated development environments and powerful deployment technology, it rarely adds much extra development time.
-On the contrary, it might help speed up the development process as the developer have more freedom during development, as they don't have to worry about breaking the site.
-This gets changes implemented faster and safer than if it all had to be done on a live environment.
+On the contrary, it might help speed up the development process as the developer has more freedom during development, as they don't have to worry about breaking the site.
+This gets changes implemented faster and safer than if it all had to be done in a live environment.